-We’re going to take you through the different types of mountain bike you can buy, what some of the terminology means and hopefully help you work out which bike is right for you.
+We’re going to take you through the different types of mountain bikes you can buy, what some of the terminology means, and hopefully help you work out which one is right for you.

+There are 2 types of mountain bikes with suspension.
 One of the first choices you’ll need to make is whether to go for a hardtail or full-suspension mountain bike.
-What this essentially means is you’re choosing whether you have rear suspension or not.
+What this essentially means is you’re choosing whether you have rear suspension (full-suspension) or front suspension only (hardtail).

-Many riders will recommend that as a beginner you start with a hardtail.
-The reason for this being that rear suspension can help mask some errors in your riding, whereas with a hardtail you have to be fairly virtuous with your skill development.
+Many riders will recommend that as a beginner, you start with a hardtail.
+The reason for this is that rear suspension can help mask some errors in your riding, whereas with a hardtail, you have to be fairly virtuous with your skill development.
 Having rear suspension on your bike does mean you’ll have a plusher, more comfortable ride however.

 The Benefits of a Hardtail MTB